wp-plugins/livepress/readme.txt

 2. New update sent -- it appears for all readers of this post at the same time.

 == Changelog ==

+= 1.0.8 =
+* Correct an issue where tweets are not embedded correctly in editor

 = 1.0.7 =
 * Add translations for all strings, including in Javascript